ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help other community members

 Lend someone a hand when they encounter an issue with the game!
-Whether its a driver issue, a beatmap question, or gameplay questions, you can answer it if you spend enough time with osu!
+Whether its a driver issue, a beatmap question, or gameplay questions, if you can answer it, you help the person in solving their problem.

-Even if you do not know well enough of the game, you can always follow along, read and learn, so when the same problem appears again in the future, you can help out.

 You can begin with lending people a hand on the following mediums: